The Powerful Role of Nutrition in Defending Against UV Damage

 With July marking UV Safety Awareness Month, it’s crucial to recognize that nutrition for UV protection plays a vital role in maintaining skin health.
 While sunscreen and protective clothing are essential, a strategic diet rich in antioxidants, healthy fats, and hydration can enhance your skin’s natural defenses against harmful UV rays.
 Research shows that certain nutrients help repair sun damage, reduce inflammation, and even provide mild natural sun protection.

-This comprehensive guide explores the science-backed nutrition strategies for UV protection, including the best foods to eat, hydration tips, and lifestyle habits that work alongside sunscreen for optimal skin defense.
+This guide explores science-backed nutrition strategies for UV protection, including the best foods, hydration tips, and lifestyle habits that work alongside sunscreen for optimal skin defense.

 Key Nutrients That Protect Skin from UV Damage